aleksandraklofat/database_design_notes/README.md

 ### 0NF

-what kind of data is there ?
-data is unnormalized
-non atomic data
+what kind of data is there ? / data is unnormalized / non atomic data

 ### 1NF
-- eliminated repeating data (repeating columns etc.)
+- eliminated repeating data, repeating groups (repeating columns etc.)
 - each atribute should contain a single value (Create a separate table for each set of related data)
 - determine primary key

+### 2NF
+going to 2 you need to be in 1.
+You cannot skip the steps.
+- all non-key attributes are functionally dependent on the primary key

+    "Create separate tables for sets of values that apply to multiple records.
+    Relate these tables with a foreign key." (https://learn.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description)

+### 3NF
+Eliminate fields that don't depend on the key.

+## Database Scalability